aXu-AP/godot-docs/classes/class_scrollcontainer.rst

 - |void| **set_horizontal_scroll_mode**\ (\ value\: :ref:`ScrollMode<enum_ScrollContainer_ScrollMode>`\ )
 - :ref:`ScrollMode<enum_ScrollContainer_ScrollMode>` **get_horizontal_scroll_mode**\ (\ )

 Controls whether horizontal scrollbar can be used and when it should be visible.
-See :ref:`ScrollMode<enum_ScrollContainer_ScrollMode>` for options.

 .. rst-class:: classref-item-separator